UniversalDependencies/UD_English-LinES/README.txt

   * all tokens have received a lemma
   * the test data have been manually reviewed to correct errors and make data agree better with the version 2 guidelines.
     Changes affect about 14% of all tokens and some 36% of all punctuation tokens.

+ From UD version 2.1 to UD version 2.2
+  * features have been added to the UFEATS column.
+They have been mapped from UD_English v2.1 and then manually reviewed.
+  * the train and dev data have been partially reviewed to correct errors and make data agree better with the version 2 guidelines.

 --- Machine readable metadata ---